Upgrading your Mobility Print installation to work with PaperCut NG or PaperCut MF

 “I previously installed Mobility Print and want it to work with my new PaperCut NG or PaperCut MF installation!”

-- Install your PaperCut NG or PaperCut MF system
+- Installed your PaperCut NG or PaperCut MF system.

-If you do not have your system set up yet, or if you have not set up a sync source for PaperCut NG/MF, check out our Getting Started Guides.
+If you don’t have your system set up yet, or if you haven’t set up a sync source for PaperCut NG/MF, check out our Getting Started Guides.

 On its own, Mobility Print is aimed at getting your printers onto whatever computers you need them on.
 Mobility Print doesn’t require any form of authentication - just install it and start printing.

-PaperCut NG and MF require knowledge of the user that’s printing so that policy and tracking can be properly applied to the jobs that it handles.
+PaperCut NG and MF require knowledge of the user that’s printing so that it can properly apply policy and tracking to the jobs that it handles.
 In this case, Mobility Print will need to provide PaperCut NG/MF the context of who’s printing.
 Mobility Print queues become authenticated when working with PaperCut NG and MF.

 After configuring PaperCut NG or MF, but before you’re ready to start printing, we need to get the Mobility Print system tracked by PaperCut NG or MF.
 To do this, the PaperCut Print Provider software must be present on the same computer as the Mobility Print service.